Tzing66/Real-Time-Clickstream-Analytics-Pipeline-on-AWS/README.md

 ## 📝 Notes

-- Ensure IAM roles have policies for Kinesis, Lambda, Glue, Athena, and SNS.
+- Ensure IAM roles have policies for Kinesis, Lambda, Glue, Athena, and SNS. - this is where most of the bugs will arise.
-- Use CloudWatch Logs for debugging if anything fails.
+- Use CloudWatch Logs for debugging if anything fails. - as long as you know where to look.
 - Adjust simulation duration by changing the loop in `lambda_function.py`.

 ---